 If a holiday falls on a Saturday, the preceding Friday is generally observed as the holiday; and, if the holiday falls on a Sunday, the following Monday is generally observed as the holiday.
-The personal holiday must be scheduled with your supervisor's approval (consistent with the vacation benefit scheduling policy, below) and must be used in the fiscal year in which it is granted or it is forfeited.
+The personal holiday must be used as a full day increment, scheduled with your supervisor's approval (consistent with the vacation benefit scheduling policy, below), and must be used in the fiscal year in which it is granted, or it is forfeited.